AMReX-Microelectronics/artemis/Docs/source/usage/parameters.rst

     be used to initialize the saturation magnetization on the grid.
 It requires additional parameters in the input file, namely, ``macroscopic.mag_Ms_function(x,y,z)`` to initialize the saturation magnetization.
     If ``algo.em_solver_medium`` is set to macroscopic, and ``USE_LLG = TRUE``, then this input property must be provided.

+* ``macroscopic.mag_exchange_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the coefficient of the exchange coupling term of the material.
+The "default" style initializes the coefficient of the exchange coupling term mag_exchange to 0.0.
+    The string can be set to "constant" if a constant coefficient of the exchange coupling term is required to be set at initialization.
+If set to "constant", then an additional parameter, namely, ``macroscopic.mag_exchange`` must be specified.
+    If set to ``parse_mag_exchange_function``, then a mathematical expression can be used to initialize the coefficient of the exchange coupling term on the grid.
+It requires additional parameters in the input file, namely, ``macroscopic.mag_exchange_function(x,y,z)`` to initialize the coefficient of the exchange coupling term.
+    If ``algo.em_solver_medium`` is set to macroscopic, and ``USE_LLG = TRUE``, then this input property must be provided.

+* ``macroscopic.mag_anisotropy_init_style`` (string) optional (default is "default") This parameter determines the type of initialization for the coefficient of the anisotropy coupling term of the material.
+The "default" style initializes the coefficient of the anisotropy coupling term mag_anisotropy to 0.0.
+    The string can be set to "constant" if a constant coefficient of the anisotropy coupling term is required to be set at initialization.
+If set to "constant", then an additional parameter, namely, ``macroscopic.mag_anisotropy`` must be specified.
+    If set to ``parse_mag_anisotropy_function``, then a mathematical expression can be used to initialize the coefficient of the anisotropy coupling term on the grid.
+It requires additional parameters in the input file, namely, ``macroscopic.mag_anisotropy_function(x,y,z)`` to initialize the coefficient of the anisotropy coupling term.
+    If ``algo.em_solver_medium`` is set to macroscopic, and ``USE_LLG = TRUE``, then this input property must be provided.